CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/07_accessing_a_specific_employee.md

 Other than that, it's the same drill.

 ## The modal
 It's time to create our pop-up, and, as usual, we'd like to separate our functionality.
-Thus, let's create a new component ```EmployeeModal.jsx``` in our components folder.
+Thus, let's create a new component, ```EmployeeModal.jsx``` in our ```components``` folder.

-A modal will need a state of ```open``` in order to toggle its visibility, but it will also need a state to store the employee data - so we shall create another class component.
+A modal will need a state of ```open``` in order to toggle its visibility, but it will also need a state to store the employee data in- so we shall create another class component:

 **image: accessing_a_specific_employee_02**